Skip to content

+Our homes are designed for independent living, and residents must be able to manage their own affairs.
 Chestererfield United Charities are not a refuge or residential care facilities.
-Our homes are designed for independent living, and residents must be able to manage their own affairs.

 The homes, which falls under the Alms House Association, are designed for those with limited means who need affordable housing.
 It provides a supportive community, and no one here feels isolated.
 If a resident becomes unwell or faces an emergency, the General Manager liaises with their family to ensure they receive the necessary care and support.